openforis/sepal_ui/CONTRIBUTE.rst

 Activate the pre-commit
 =======================

 The project embed some git hooks that allows better CI and improve code quality.
-To activate themplease follow these few steps:
+To activate them, please follow these few steps:

 Before you can run hooks, you need to have the pre-commit package manager installed.